I Have A Plan For Me

 In a way, I had spent the better part of this past year feeling in control, feeling grateful for the people and energies that move through my life, believing I had this ongoing dance with the divine.
 That I was responsible not just for myself but for my circumstances.

 And then, suddenly, I became a product of my environment.
 I had experiences that wasted my breath, and then I wasted more breath retelling them.
-I called Mr. International to dump all of it out, and he did that grounding thing he does: you said this wasted your life, and now you just wasted mine with it.
+I called Mr. International to dump all of it out, and he did that grounding thing he does: you said these things wasted your life, and now you just wasted mine with them.

 Here's where I weave it together.

 Jesus Christ taught by living.
 By existing so genuinely, so openly, so beautifully, that people were naturally moved to live and be like him.
-Men who didn't quite understand this created a religion out of him.
-They placed rules on how to embody him, on how to receive him.
-Made it so that Are you Catholic? became the entrance ticket, so that all the conviction in the world could still be turned away at the door.
+Mankind placed rules on how to embody him, on how to receive him.
+Made it so that Are you Catholic? could become the entrance ticket, so that all the conviction in the world could still be turned away at the door.

 Jesus is good.
 And he's not good because only good things happened to him, or because everyone liked him, or because he liked everyone.
 He taught us to love our enemies.
 He never said like them.